openziti/ziti-doc/docusaurus/docs/reference/tunnelers/80-kubernetes/kubernetes-sidecar.md

     + jq .data
     "ziti=awesome"

-Notice that the `wget` client is using the DNS name that we provided in the Ziti service definition to make the request.
+Notice that the `wget` client is using the DNS name that we provided in the service definition to make the request.